Most websites leave the contact us page to their web person. After all, isn’t it just your business name and a contact form?

 Having your contact number large and easy to see on your contact page is vital – particularly if you don’t have your phone number on the top of every page on your website.

-A quick word on phone numbers: Make sure the number that you want people to use appears first, and is large and bold.
+A quick word on phone numbers: Make sure the number that you want people to use appears

 If you want people to call your mobile, list that one first.
 Adding in words such as “Our preferred contact number” of “For Bookings please call this number” also helps.